Meaning of the Coyote Symbol

 The Coyote Symbol is a Pictogram

 The Coyote symbol is in a fact a pictogram.
 A pictogram, also called a pictograph, conveys a story and meaning through pictures that signify and resemble the shapes of physical objects or people.
 An Ideagram is another form of pictogram which conveys complex ideas, feelings and emotions.
 A pictogram, such as the one recognised as a Coyote symbol, is a therefore a form of writing which uses representational, pictorial drawings to tell a story.
-Did you know that the coyote was used to make Native American Quivers?
+Did you know that the coyote was used to make Native American Quivers

-Native American Indian Picture drawing (pictogram) |
+Native American Indian Picture drawing (pictogram)

 Coyote Symbol and Pictogram

 The religion of Native Americans was dominated by rituals and belief in a spiritual connection with nature and these beliefs were reflected in the various symbols and pictograms they used such as the Coyote symbol.
 Native Indian symbols are still used as Tattoos and were used for a variety of reasons and depicted on numerous objects such as tepees, totem poles, musical instruments, clothes and War Paint.
-Indian Tribes also used their own colors for symbols, refer to Color Meanings & Symbolism, and designs depending on the natural resources available to make Native American paint.
-His belongings was decorated with art and included symbols depicting his achievements, acts of heroism, his various spirit guides or the most important events in his life and included the Coyote symbol or pictogram.
-Every symbol used by an American Native Indian had meaning which can be accessed from Symbols and Meanings.
+Indian Tribes also used their own colors for symbols, refer to

 The Coyote Symbol